 Skip to Content

-A number of professional qualifications have progression requirements, i.e. it is necessary to pass particular course(s) or at a particular level in order to be able to progress in that qualification.
+A number of professional qualifications have progression requirements, ie it is necessary to pass particular course(s) or at a particular level in order to be able to progress in that qualification.

 Specific progression regulations apply alongside Academic Standing.
 It is possible to fail to progress within a qualification, but still carry on with enrolment at Massey University.

-Information on qualification progression can be found in the Calendar within Qualification Regulations under the relevant College and qualification
+Information on qualification progression can be found in the Calendar within Qualification Regulations under the relevant college and qualification.

-This enrolment restriction may affect funding from Studylink, scholarships or other sources.
+This enrolment restriction may affect funding from StudyLink, scholarships or other sources.
 We advise you to contact your funder to discuss your individual funding situation, and seek advice from our Student Information Services.
-For StudyLink implications, please contact the on-campus StudyLink Liaison staff who can guide you through possible options in regards to student loans and allowances.
+For StudyLink implications, please contact the on-campus StudyLink Liaison staff who can guide you through possible options in regard to student loans and allowances.
 While the decision will ultimately be with StudyLink, our staff will be able to advise you of enrolment options and any effects this may have on future entitlement.